 There’s no better way to demonstrate to potential customers that you’re a reputable, engaged brand than by showing them content created by other customers about your brand.

-This doesn’t necessarily mean getting your audience to write blog posts.
 It can be as simple as a repost from someone using one of your products or endorsing your business.
 Think of it as a form of testimonial.